 Our team are all available online as normal.
-Our applications for the 2021 summer courses and longer courses will open in November 2020.
-From the opening of the application submissions period, any applications submitted before April 30, 2021 are considered priority applications and will receive a guaranteed place on their course of choice.
+Our applications for the 2022 short courses and longer courses will open in November 2021.
+From the opening of the application submissions period, any applications submitted before April 30, 2022 are considered priority applications and will receive a guaranteed place on their course of choice.
 The standard application for all long courses is June 30th.
 After the 30th deadline any remaining spots will be given on a first come first serve basis, please reach out to email@example.com for updates on your preferred course.

 If you make an enrolment payment (and a single tuition fee payment) to guarantee your place on any of our courses and you are unable to attend the course for any reason directly related to the Coronavirus outbreak, we will offer a full refund of your monies, as per the following situations:

 - If our course delivery is onsite in Berlin and you are either not able to travel due to provable travel restrictions in your own country (or country of residence) or because you are denied entry to Germany by the German authorities.

 - If you become ill with COVID-19 before the start of the year and have to take an extended period of time in recuperation such that you are unable to study or unable to catch up with missed work as proven by a doctor’s note

 - Should you become ill during your studies with us you are already covered by point 9.2 of our Terms and Conditions.

 Alternatively, you may also choose to defer your place for one year.
 If you have paid your enrolment fee and defer your place for one year, the course cost will be fixed at the 2022 prices.